 This look will go with just about any mask as the colours are fairly muted, making it a brilliant option for day and night.

 Products used: Fenty Beauty Snap Shadows Eye Shadow Palette in True Neutrals, Fenty Beauty Flypencil Longwear Pencil Eyeliner in Space Cookie.
+Inspired by:

 This is one of my favourite summer looks and you can mix up the colours depending on the style and pattern of your mask.
 A wash of colour works with any shade, but IMO pastels are best, and look so cute in the warmer months of the year.

 The great thing about a pastel wash is you can keep the rest of your makeup to a minimum, as the eyes really steal the show.
 I think a blue tone looks amazing on all skin tones, and you can either use one product, or add a little depth in the crease line with a darker product, as I did.

 Products used: Glossier Skywash in 'Pool,' INC.redible Lid Slick Eye Pigment in 'Dose of Ego.'
 Inspired by:

 "Wearing a mask draws the eye to the centre of the face – by creating a fierce winged eye makeup the attention is drawn to the eye and will look striking, bold and sexy," says Hodson.